maxpou/maxpou.fr/content/posts/2017/2017-03-13-no-more-loop-in-js/2017-03-13-no-more-loop-in-js.md

 }
 ```

-There are 3 problems here:
+I see 3 problems here:

 * after my loop, my data are altered.
-After the loop, heroes variable doesn't represent heroes anymore.
+After the loop, the `heroes` variable doesn't represent heroes anymore.
 It breaks the S from SOLID.
-* this code itsn't thread safe.
-What happen if you want to use your heroes during the loop?
+* this code isn't "thread-safe".
+What happens if you want to use your heroes during the loop?
 With this kind of code, it can be risky to parallelize tasks.
 * there are already 2 levels of indentation.
-Adding a third rule will probably add another level of indentation.
+Adding the third rule will probably add another level of indentation.

 We call this approach: **imperative programming**.
 We explicitly declare **how** to get what we want, step by step.
-By opposition of this approach, we have the **declarative programming**.
-It consists in focusing on the **what**, without specifying how to get it...
+Otherwise, we have the **declarative programming**.
+It consists of focusing on the **what**, without specifying how to get it...

 ![smash bross recursion](./mario.gif)